Ford to export Focus car from China to U.S. in 2019

 Although it is cheaper to build and ship cars to the United States from Mexico than China, “this was not a variable cost decision,” Hinrichs said in a Tuesday morning briefing.
 “It allows us to free up a lot of capital” because Ford now has to retool only one plant – the existing Focus factory in Chongqing – rather than two to supply North America.

 The current Focus will be phased out of production in Wayne, Michigan in mid-2018, according to Hinrichs.
-The Wayne plant will begin building a new Ranger compact truck in late 2018.
+The Wayne plant will begin building a new Ranger midsize truck in late 2018 and a Bronco midsize SUV in 2020.

+Ford executives told Trump last year that moving production to Michigan of bigger vehicles that were more profitable would secure the Wayne plant’s future – a decision later praised by Trump.

-No U.S. jobs will be affected, Ford said, adding that it employs more U.S. hourly workers and builds more vehicles in the United States than any other automaker.
+No U.S. jobs will be affected by shifting Focus production to China, Ford said, adding that it employs more U.S. hourly workers and builds more vehicles in the United States than any other automaker.

-The White House and the United Auto Workers union were not immediately available to comment.
+The United Auto Workers declined to comment.

-The redesigned Focus for North America will be built at a joint-venture plant operated with Chinese partner Changan Automobile, beginning in mid-2019.
-Ford also said some future variants of the new Focus will be shipped later from Europe.
+Hinrichs said “the capital saving outweighs the risk” of having to pay a potential border tax on the Chinese-built Focus.

+Ford U.S. Focus sales have fallen 22 per cent this year, as low gas prices have helped spur more buyers into larger vehicles.
+Ford’s full-size F-series pick-up remains the best-selling U.S. vehicle by a wide margin.

 Hinrichs said Ford remains a major exporter to China, shipping about 80,000 vehicles a year from North America.